T

 museum

-Home to a vast collection spanning diverse cultures and time periods, including Impressionist masterpieces and American art.
+Home to a vast collection spanning various eras and cultures, including Impressionist masterpieces and American art.
 Don't forget to run up the 'Rocky Steps' for a classic photo op.

 2. Midday